NethermindEth/cairo-vm-go/README.md

 3. Execute on the root folder of the repo: `make build`.
 4. Make sure everything is running smoothly by executing: `make test`.

-After completing these steps, the compiled VM would be in `bin/cairo-vm`.
+After completing these steps, you can find the compiled VM in `bin/cairo-vm`.
 It is worth noting that this binary, in the current state of the project, is still non-functional.

 ### Useful Commands